 |Google bills VMs resources while the VM is being reset.

-For all intensive purposes, Google views this VM as a
+For all intents and purposes, Google views this VM as a

 |Google does not bill for deleted VM resources.|